-These options define the health monitoring settings of the primary and secondary RADIUS servers, when the controller is configured as RADIUS proxy for RADIUS Authentication and Accounting messages.
+The following options define the health monitoring settings of the primary and secondary RADIUS servers, when the controller is configured as RADIUS proxy for RADIUS Authentication and Accounting messages.

-TABLE 30 Health Check Policy
+TABLE 31 Health Check Policy

-Option Description Response Window Set the time (in seconds) after which, if the AAA server does not respond to a request, the controller will initiate the zombie period (see below) Response Window.
-If the primary AAA server does not respond to RADIUS messages sent after Response Window expires, the controller will forward the retransmitted RADIUS messages to the secondary AAA server.
+Option Description Response Window Set the time (in seconds) after which, if the AAA server does not respond to a request, the controller will initiate the zombie period (see below).
+Response Window If the primary AAA server does not respond to RADIUS messages sent after Response Window expires, the controller will forward the retransmitted RADIUS messages to the secondary AAA server.
 NOTE The zombie period is not started immediately after the Response Window expires, but after the configured Response Window plus 1⁄4 of the configured Zombie Period.
-The default Response Window is 20 seconds The zombie period is not started immediately after the Response Window expires, but after the configured Response Window plus 1⁄4 of the configured Zombie Period.
 The default Response Window is 20 seconds Zombie Period Set the time (in seconds) after which, if the AAA server does not respond to ANY packets during the zombie period, it will be considered to inactive or unreachable.
 An AAA server that is marked zombie (inactive or unreachable) will be used to proxy with a low priority.
 If there are other live AAA servers, the controller will attempt to use these servers first instead of the zombie AAA server.
 The controller will only proxy requests to a zombie server only when there are no other live servers.
 Any request that is sent as a proxy to an AAA server will continue to be sent to that AAA server until the home server is marked inactive or unreachable.
 At that point, the request will fail over to another server, if a live AAA server is available.
 The default Zombie Period is 40 seconds.
 Revive Interval Set the time (in seconds) after which, if no RADIUS messages are sent as proxy to the AAA server after it has been marked as inactive or unreachable, the controller will mark the AAA server as active again (and assume that it has become reachable again).
 The default Revive Interval is 120 seconds.
 No Response Fail Click Yes to respond with a reject message to the NAS if no response is received from the RADIUS server.
 Click No to skip sending a response.